Securing Container Engine for Kubernetes

 Pods running in your OKE Cluster often need to communicate with other pods in the cluster or with services outside the cluster.
 Container Engine for Kubernetes offers multiple options to secure communication to and from the workloads in your cluster.
 For the best network security posture, you should evaluate using a combination of network policies (to secure pod-level network communication) and security lists (to secure host-level network communication).

 To restrict access using network policies, you need to install a network plugin.
 Network plugins configure and enforce the network policies defined in Kubernetes.
-There are numerous network plugin options.
+Numerous network plugin options are available.
 You can follow our instructions here to install and configure Calico in your cluster.
 Network policy plugins work by restricting access on the host.
 For information on installing Calico into OKE, see Example: Installing Calico and Setting Up Network Policies.

 Node Pool Security Lists